colinbrookes/hevelian-activemq/README.md

 # hevelian-activemq

 **Enterprise class software for the rest of us!**
-Run Apache ActiveMQ as a WAR deployment in Tomcat and reduce the number of processes you need to start up.
+Run Apache ActiveMQ Broker as a WAR deployment in Tomcat and reduce the number of processes you need to start up.
 ## Build
 Build project with a simple Maven command from the root folder:
 ```sh